-We are currently developing additional tools to help you achieve better business intelligence.
+We are continuously developing additional tools to help you achieve better business intelligence.
 Please have a look at our Analytics Module or browse our website for further information.

 One of the main elements driving a regulatory approach to data protection is that privacy is a deeply rooted concept within our society and is a human right.
 Any use of data relating to a person is therefore considered negative in this context, yet it is still commonplace in today’s information society.
 The collection and processing of data is only allowed for a clearly defined purpose and should be based on a legal basis that allows the processing.

 To provide basic compliance with the principles of purpose limitation and data minimization, we have analyzed all the data that our products process in reverse, looking first at a strictly defined purpose to reveal the minimum data necessary to fulfill that purpose.
 One way of ensuring basic compliance with the principles of storage limitation and data minimization is by differentiating purposes to a high degree, given that more differentiation enables us to reduce data over time as the need for processing diminishes.
 Our proposed retention policy for our products therefore allows data removal at the following time intervals: 0 days, 90 days, 18 months, 2 years, 3 years, 6 years or 10 years.
 But classification means also that such values or the data that retention settings operate on may be freely changed.
 Quite simply said it is a model for you as a Controller to get a head start and reduce operational costs.
-The operations on the data also differ depending on the retention policy, meaning that modalities relating to access and storage are also reduced to increase privacy protection over time.
+The operations on the data also differ depending on other policy settings, meaning that modalities relating to access and storage are also reduced to increase privacy protection over time.

 Purpose classification is built on three pillars and each of the pillars may have several subcategories.

 All our products have classified the minimum set of data necessary to deliver the product’s intended outcome.
 This may at first seam like a broad definition but it only includes data that is needed for the product to function so this is explained very strictly.
 For Business Process Outsourcing customers this category may also be called “Process purposes” where it also concerns unstructured or semi-structured data.
-More information on our products, the purposes they fulfill, and the recommended retention times can be found in our Records of Processing.
+More information on our products, the purposes they fulfill, and the recommended retention times can be found in our standardized Records of Processing related to purpose categories.

 We have identified all legal requirements entailing an obligation to store data.
 As a result, we only store the minimum amount of data that needs to be retained for compliance with relevant national legislation, also to be found in our standardized Records of Processing related to purpose categories.

 All data that is not required for our products or for compliance with legal obligations has been marked as customer-specific fields.
 As a customer, you may need to process certain data and have valid reasons for doing so, but we have expressly stated that such data is not legally required or materially required for the product to operate.
 Where this data is processed in our systems and is also considered sensitive or directly identifying personal data, you should determine whether our systems are the best way to process this data or if such data could be processed or stored elsewhere.

 Customer purpose also allows you to define your own subcategories if you believe that some data should be stored longer and has a different purpose or if data has been obtained based on consent or legitimate interest, which are both a lawful basis for processing.
 If this is the case, we recommend that you add these types of data in a separate category to either set a retention time or be prepared to comply with a request for removal from the data subject, such as a withdrawal of consent or an objection to certain types of processing.